George Rowe (actor)

-George Dewey Thompson Rowe (September 15, 1894 – February 5, 1975) was an American character actor of the silent film era, known for his cross-eyed look.
-Born in Maine in 1894, Rowe broke into the film industry in the 1919 short film, Tough Luck, starring Snub Pollard.
+George Dewey Thompson Rowe (December 06, 1897 – February 5, 1975) was an American character actor of the silent film era, known for his cross-eyed look.
+Born in Maine on September 15, 1894, Rowe broke into the film industry in the 1919 short film, Tough Luck, starring Snub Pollard.
 Over his ten-year career, he appeared in over 125 shorts, many of which for Hal Roach, including several with Stan Laurel and in the iconic Our Gang series.
 His Roach Studio contract was terminated in 1925, after which he toured the West Coast in vaudeville for a time.
 Rowe's film career ended with the advent of sound film.

 In February 1919, Rowe was married to Wanda Lorraine Rowe.
 Rowe died on February 5, 1975, in Santa Barbara, California, at the age of 80, and was interred at the Santa Barbara Cemetery.
 His widow died on April 26, 1983, at the age of 90 and was interred at the same cemetery alongside him.